epfl-ada/ada-2024-project-dynamictitans/README.md

 ### I. Initial Data Collection & Integration

 1. Dataset Merging and Filtering
-- **Integration:** We merge the CMU and IMDb datasets based on movie titles, as no direct mapping exists between the two datasets.
+- We integrate the CMU and IMDb datasets.
+Since no direct mapping exists between the two datasets, we merge them based on movie titles.
-- **Deduplication:** This approach is likely to introduce duplicates, which are filtered out using additional shared identifiers such as runtime and release year.
+- This approach is likely to introduce duplicates, which are filtered out using additional shared identifiers such as runtime and release year.
-- **Filtering:** To avoid rating bias, movies with fewer than 30 votes are excluded.
-- **Result:** A refined dataset of 7,440 entries with valid box office revenue records is retained.
+- The final dataset retains only movies that match these criteria.
+To avoid rating bias, we exclude movies with fewer than 30 votes.
+This yields a refined dataset of 7,440 entries with valid box office revenue records.

-### 2. Inflation Adjustment
+2. Inflation Adjustment
-- **Adjustment Process:** Box office revenues are adjusted to 2024 USD using the Consumer Price Index (CPI) as a proxy for yearly inflation.
+- Box office revenues are adjusted to 2024 USD using the Consumer Price Index (CPI) as a proxy for yearly inflation.
-- **Consistency:** U.S. CPI values are used, given the U.S.’s prominence in global cinema.
+- U.S. CPI values are used for consistency, given the U.S.’s prominence in global cinema.
-- **Validation:** A distribution of the dataset by language is plotted to tentatively corroborate this approach.
+- To corroborate this approach, we also plot the distribution of the dataset by language.

+---

 ### II.
 General Discrepancy Analysis

-1. Correlation Exploration by Timeframe
+1. General Correlation Exploration
+- We attempt to identify trends across the entire dataset by using scatterplots and Ordinary Least Squares (OLS) regression to quantify linear relationships.

+2. Correlation Exploration through Specific Cases
-- **Objective:** Analyze correlations between inflation-adjusted box office revenue and IMDb ratings over specific years (1915–2005, at 10-year intervals).
+- We analyze the correlation between inflation-adjusted box office revenue and IMDb ratings over specific years (1915-2005, in 10-year intervals).
-- **Methodology:** Scatterplots and Ordinary Least Squares (OLS) regression are used to quantify linear relationships, identify trends, and spot deviations.

-2. Correlation Exploration by Country
-- **Objective:** Perform correlation analysis across countries.
+- Similar correlation analysis is conducted across countries.
-- **Focus:** The primary genre of each movie, as listed in the CMU dataset.

 3. Runtime Analysis
-- **Objective:** Explore the correlation between runtime and both revenue and ratings.
+- We explore correlations between runtime and both revenue and ratings.
-- **Visualization:**
-  - Scatterplots for runtime versus revenue and ratings.
-  - Bar plots showing the distribution of runtime, revenue, and the number of movies across runtime ranges.
+- This is done using scatterplots and bar charts showing the distribution of runtime, revenue, and the number of movies within various runtime ranges.
-- **Purpose:** Establish groundwork for analyzing the role of runtime in outlier identification.
+- This serves as groundwork for later analysis on the role of runtime in outlier identification.

+---

 ### III.
 Outlier Identification

 1. Classification of Films by Critical and Commercial Success
-- **Criteria:**
+- Films are classified based on their inflation-adjusted box office residuals and IMDb ratings:
-  - **“Overperformers”**: Films with box office residuals ≥ +1 standard deviation and ratings < 6.5.
+  - **“Overperformers”**: Box office residuals ≥ +1 standard deviation from the regression line, and ratings < 6.5.
-  - **“Underperformers”**: Films with box office residuals ≤ -1 standard deviation and ratings ≥ 6.5.
+  - **“Underperformers”**: Box office residuals ≤ -1 standard deviation from the regression line, and ratings ≥ 6.5.

+---

 ### IV.
-Outlier Distribution Analysis
+Distribution Analysis

 1. Overall Distribution Analysis
-- **Objective:** Analyze distributions of attributes like language and shared cast members for high-discrepancy categories (e.g., “overperformers” and “underperformers”).
+- For high-discrepancy categories (e.g., “overperformers” and “underperformers”), we analyze distributions of attributes such as language and shared cast members.

 2. Runtime Distribution Analysis
-- **Extension:** Expand the runtime correlation analysis from Section II.
-- **Analysis:** Distributions of box office revenue and ratings over runtime, focusing on the identified outlier categories.
+- Extending the runtime correlation from Section II, we analyze the distributions of box office revenue and ratings over runtime for both outlier categories, once again using bar charts.
-- **Visualization:** Bar charts for clearer comparisons.

 3. Genre Distribution Analysis
-- **Analysis:** Apply distribution analysis to the top 10 primary genres within each discrepancy category.
+- We apply distribution analysis to the top 10 primary genres within each outlier category.
-- **Additional Exploration:** Investigate connections between genres and actor gender using tools like chord diagrams.
+- Additionally, we investigate connections between genres and actor gender within each outlier category using tools like chord diagrams.

+---

 ### V. Sentiment Analysis

+We perform sentiment analysis on IMDb user reviews, using two complementary schemes:

 1. Sentiment Distribution
-- **Methodology:** Use a discrete emotion labeling scheme via a BERT model pre-trained on the English Twitter Emotion dataset.
+- Sentiments are analyzed using a discrete emotion labeling scheme, employing a BERT model pre-trained on the English Twitter Emotion dataset.
-- **Objective:** Analyze the comparative distribution of emotions such as anger and worry across films.
+- This reveals the comparative distribution of emotions like anger and worry across films.

 2. Sentiment Trajectory Plotting
-- **Methodology:** Use a continuous negative-to-positive scoring scheme (SnowNLP library) to generate sentiment trajectories for each film.
+- A continuous negative-to-positive scoring scheme (using the SnowNLP library) is applied to generate sentiment trajectories for each film.
-- **Aggregations:** Form an “average sentiment profile” for each discrepancy type.
+- Aggregated trajectories form an "average sentiment profile" for each discrepancy type.
-- **Further Analysis:**
+- Further analysis includes:
   - Distribution of films by the number of notable emotional fluctuations.
-  - Overall magnitude of emotional span.
+  - Distribution of films by overall magnitude of emotional span.
-  - Emotional trajectory slopes and baselines (y-intercepts) derived via linear regression.
+  - Distribution of films by emotional trajectory (slopes) and baselines (y-intercepts), derived using linear regression.

 ### VI.
 Current Results Highlight